 At the end of Year 1, children are assessed using a national screening test, which requires each child to read aloud forty words – twenty real and twenty ‘nonsense’ words using their phonetic knowledge.
 The result of this test is reported to both parents and sent to central Government for comparison between schools nationally.
 Any child who does not meet the required standard in this assessment repeats the test again at the end of Year 2.
 We use the screening outcomes and our own assessments to ensure pupils who are not secure in their phonics awareness are supported through targeted intervention as they move onto their next stage of learning.

 A daily English lesson of 45-60 minutes is taught in Year 1 – Year 6 and outcomes are planned with a real purpose in mind.
 The learning journey is shared with children and they understand how each step of their learning will contribute to the outcome.

 A typical 45 - 60 minute lesson is likely to include many of the following elements:

 - identifying the main idea in a text,

 - retelling using oral, written and visual

 Spellings are taught according to the rules and words contained in Appendix 1 of the English National Curriculum.
-Teachers use the Twinkl Spelling Scheme to support their teaching and to provide activities that link to the weekly spellings.
+Teachers use the The Spelling Shed to deliver spellings through lessons and online and interactive spellings games.
 Children are given spellings to learn each week and are given a spelling test the following week.
 Spelling tests are delivered as dictated sentences.
 This ensures the spelling words are set in context and previous week’s words can be revisited and consolidated.